reprappt/mk2b/firmware/README.md

 # Based on Marlin

-You have 1 versions of Marlin.
+You have versions of Marlin.
 RC 1.1
+For stable you have inside OLD folder.